 I also hear, fairly frequently, still, to my surprise that school districts will invite agency participation and agencies say no, we can't come.

 So... that happens too.
 Let's talk about documentation on the IEP.
-IEP is being improved and changed.
+The IEP is being improved and changed.
 That'll be happening over the next couple years.
 The current IEP form and IEP8 has a place where you can include additional information and that would be the place to record agency -- sorry, agency participation if the school district is making the decision to do so.
 Let me talk about the implications of this.
 The IEP is a legal contract saying what the school will do.
 Guidance from Department of Ed, we leave it to the direction of the school district to decide whether agency services are documented on the IEP or not.
 The reason we do that, is that IDEA also says that if an agency or provider, an outside entity doesn't provide the services written on the IEP, then it is the responsibility of the school district to provide those services.

 So... you can see how that is a sobering thought for school districts.
 Thus, you see variation, school district to school district across state.
 Some school districts readily record agency services on the IEPs and some do not.
 I hope that answers Kathy's question.
 I can't remember the previous question, except that I think at the time, it sounded a question for Victor and Margaret.
 What was the question? >> That was a comment from Donna, so...
 Donna said many state agencies do not determine adult eligibility until 18 years old.
 This is often past the date of graduation for some students, this makes transition services with an agency unavailable to their students while they're NCIL school.
 So, it was just commenting on that -- >> That sounds like Victor and Margaret to me.